-If you had a small profit or net loss from your business but want to receive credit toward your social security coverage, you may be eligible to use one of the two optional methods to compute your net earnings from self-employment.
-Refer to the Form 1040, Schedule SE Instructions (PDF) to see if you qualify to use an optional method.
-An optional method may increase your earned income credit or the child and dependent care credit.
+If you had a loss or small amount of income from your self-employment, it may be to your benefit to use one of the two optional methods to compute your net earnings from self-employment.
+Refer to the Form 1040, Schedule SE Instructions to see if you qualify to use an optional method.
+An optional method may give you credit toward your social security coverage, or increase your earned income credit or the child and dependent care credit.

-Additional Medicare Tax applies to self-employment income above a threshold amount received in taxable years beginning after December 31, 2012.
+Additional Medicare Tax applies to self-employment income above a threshold.
 The threshold amounts are $250,000 for a married individual filing a joint return, $125,000 for a married individual filing a separate return, and $200,000 for all others.
-For additional information on the Additional Medicare Tax, see our questions and answers.
+For additional information, see Questions and Answers for the Additional Medicare Tax.

-Self-employment tax is computed on Form 1040, Schedule SE (PDF), Self-Employment Tax.
-When figuring your adjusted gross income on Form 1040 (PDF), you can deduct one-half of the self-employment tax.
-This deduction is calculated on Schedule SE.
+Compute self-employment tax on Form 1040, Schedule SE (PDF).
+When figuring your adjusted gross income on Form 1040, you can deduct one-half of the self-employment tax.
+You calculate this deduction on Schedule SE.
 The Social Security Administration uses the information from Schedule SE to compute your benefits under the social security program.